 The user will upon account initialization and logging in to the IESO Gateway for the first time, select the multifactor authentication options and a security question and answer to be used for password self-recovery and stronger authentication when login circumstances warrant (i.e. different workstation used than normal or account used at abnormal time of day etc.).

 Multifactor authentication may be presented to the user during each subsequent login to the Gateway depending on circumstances.
-The method used will be based on what the user selected during account initialization; i.e. Okta Verify, SMS Authentication, Email Verification, or Security Question.
+The method used will be based on what the user selected during account initialization; i.e. Okta Verify or Security Question.

 The security question can be selected from a randomly produced short list from a larger number of possible predefined choices.
 The choices shown available should meet all users’ possible circumstances.